MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 			Brigitte Stenhouse: From Sanskrit to Nepali: The mathematical poetry of the Dhananjayas
 		</h4>
 		<p>
 			In the early twentieth century, two Nepali translations were published of Lilavati, a classic Sanskrit maths text.
-Despite the attribution of one text to Chandrakala Dhananjaya and the other to her husband, Tikaram, the books’ contents reveal that both authors contributed to both texts.
+Despite the attribution of one text to Chandrakala Dhananjaya and the other to her husband, Tikaram, the books' contents reveal that both authors contributed to both texts.
 In the absence of further documentary evidence, we explore why collaboration was needed to translate Sanskrit mathematical poetry into Nepali.
 This talk is based on research by Dr Deepak Basyal.
 		</p>
 	</article>
 	<article>